lfantoniosi/tn_vdp/KiCad/tn_vdp_v1_compact/README.md

-# F18A based on Tang Nano 9k - Compact (SMD) version
+# TMS9918A compatible VDP based on Tang Nano 9k - Compact (SMD) version

-This version is a compact variant of the tn9k_f18a board that directly fits into the VDP socket of the TI-99/4A.
+This version is a compact variant of the tn_vdp_v1 board that directly fits into the VDP socket of the TI-99/4A.
 It uses SMD components and has the same size as the Tang Nano 9k board.
 It comes with a VGA breakout connector that can be directly used if the space in the host